RogerDrese/RogerDrese/README.md

 - 👋 Hi, I’m @RogerDrese
 - 👀 I’m interested in ... learn
-- 🌱 I’m currently learning ... about life
+- 🌱 I’m currently learning ...
+HTML5, CSS3
 - 💞️ I’m looking to collaborate on ... my mind
 - 📫 How to reach me ...
 55 51995008553